Week 1 Sunday 8th April 2018 - Friday 13th April 2018

 The birds arrive just as dawn creeps in so for the first hours or so photography is futile.
 Eventually the lek will be illuminated and the action will be coming thick and fast, and if we're lucky and the female grouse (grey hens) drop in to check out the male grouse, all hell breaks loose and this is the time to capture the males strutting their stuff!
 In 2015 on this date we were gifted with a beautiful dusting of snow which added a magical element to not only the experience but the images.
 You never know it may happen again!

-After leaving the lek at about nine o'clock we'll grab some breakfast at a nearby eatery then concentrate on Red Grouse until mid-afternoon, and by then you'll be ready to relax in the hotel and review your images.
+After leaving the lek at about nine o'clock we'll grab some breakfast at a nearby eatery then concentrate on Red Grouse until mid-afternoon, and by then you'll be ready to relax back at base and review your images.
 Don't forget though it's another early start tomorrow so make sure you get an early night.

 No two visits to a lek are the same, that's why I've given you a second session.
 Also after reviewing your images from the previous session you will have learned from yesterday’s mistakes and you'll be fully prepared for what this morning’s action has in store.
 I find photographing black grouse one of the most rewarding types of photography, not only because of the effort involved but the birds themselves are truly stunning and being in their presence is a privilege.
 Hopefully you'll feel the same.

 Back to base to catch up on some well earned sleep!

 Day 6: Friday